knath2000/onlybible/memory-bank/progress.md

 - **v1.4**: Unicode normalization fix for accented book names
 - **v1.5**: Free API migration (no keys required)
 - **v1.6**: English Bible translation with KJV (bible-api.com)
+- **v1.7**: UI Redesign ("Luminous Verses") & Context-Aware Translation

 ## Current Project State (December 2025)
-The project is fully functional with both Spanish Bible reading (RVR60) and English translation (KJV) capabilities.
-All core features work without requiring API keys, making deployment simple.
-The translation button properly fetches KJV verses, and Unicode handling ensures all 66 books work correctly regardless of accented characters.
-Ready for production deployment and future enhancements like word-by-word alignment.
+The project features a polished "Luminous Verses" design with a robust reading experience.
+It fully supports Spanish (RVR60) and English (KJV) integration.
+The translation system is now context-aware, providing accurate word-for-word translations by cross-referencing the dictionary with the actual English verse text.
+All build issues have been resolved, and the application is ready for production deployment.